-Are you looking to form a limited liability company (LLC) in the state of Oregon, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating an Oregon LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in Oregon, but you’re not sure how the process works?
+There are several important steps to create a compliant Oregon LLC that can do business in the state.

 To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.